-Vision Therapy programs offer much higher cure rates for turned eyes and/or lazy eyes when compared to eye surgery, glasses, and/or patching, without therapy.
-The earlier the patient receives Vision Therapy the better the outcome, however, no person is too old to benefit from improved visual function.
+Vision therapy offers treatment for turned eyes and /or lazy eyes beyond just glasses, and / or patching, or surgery.
+The earlier the patient receives vision therapy the better the outcome.
+However, no person is too old to benefit from improved visual function.

 Stress-induced Visual Difficulties

 21st century lifestyles demand more from our vision than ever before.
-Children and adults in our technological society constantly use their near vision at work and at home.
-V/V/S. (Computer Vision Syndrome) is one of the fastest growing health concerns in the workplace today.
-Environmental stresses of the visual system (including excessive computer use or close work can induce eyestrain, headaches, and/or visual difficulties which can be effectively treated with corrective lenses and/or Vision Therapy.
+Children and adults in our technological society constantly use their near vision at work and home.
+Computer Vision Syndrome is one of the fastest growing concerns in the workplace today.
+Environmental stresses of the visual system (including excessive computer use of close work) can induce eyestrain, headaches, and/ or visual difficulties which can be effectively treated with corrective lenses and/ or vision therapy.

 Visual Rehabilitation for Special Populations

-Vision can be compromised as a result of neurological disorders or trauma to the nervous system (such as brain injuries, stroke, whiplash, developmental delays, autism, cerebral palsy, multiple sclerosis, etc.) Vision Therapy can effectively treat the visual consequences of trauma (including double vision).
+Vision can be compromised as a result of neurological disorders or trauma to the nervous system (such as brain injuries, stroke, whiplash, developmental delays, autism, etc.).
+Vision therapy can help to rehabilitate the visual consequences of trauma.

 Sports Vision Enhancement

 Strong visual skills are critical to sports success.
 Almost all sporting activities require your eyes to instruct your hands and body as to what to do!
-Accurate vision and sport-specific visual skills can be measured, developed, and enhanced through Vision Therapy.
+Accurate vision and sport-specific visual skills can be developed, and enhanced through vision therapy.
 We successfully improve eye-hand coordination, visual reaction time, peripheral awareness, eye teaming, focusing, tracking, and visualization skills (to mention just a few).